SEBP Winter Conference 2019

 13th and 14th March 2019, London

 Policing is changing.
 Part of that change is the result of external circumstances and partly the result of internal reflection and a desire to improve the service that we offer to the communities – local, national and global– that rely on us.
-This conference is for all those who are involved in policing and/or have an interest in shaping the future of the service.
+This conference was for all those who are involved in policing and/or have an interest in shaping the future of the service.

 What does the evidence base look like for interventions that we routinely use in battling crime?